• Home /

 The defining feature of a balloon mortgage is the large sum, or “balloon payment,” due at the end of its term.

-The balloon payment due is the remaining principal balance on the loan when the loan term ends; it’s whatever balance has not been paid off.
+The balloon payment due is the remaining principal balance on the loan when the loan term ends.
+It represents whatever balance has not been paid off.

-Homeowners with balloon mortgages only three options at this point:
+Homeowners with balloon mortgages have only three options at this point:

 1. Pay off the balloon payment in full